zolutal/zolutal.github.io/_posts/2025-09-03-joys-of-kernel-rop.md

 - Allow the user to provide a CPUID dump or `/proc/cpuinfo` content from the target kernel
 - Allow the user to specify a CPU model and have a database of what features common CPUs support
 - Provide an option that filters out any gadgets that overlap with any of the instructions in `.altinstructions` to remove any false positives
-- Provide a reasonable default configuration of alternatives to apply, e.g., I think we can assume that most CPUs support SMEP/SMAP related instructions these days
+- Provide a reasonable default configuration of alternatives to apply, e.g., I think we can assume that most CPUs support SMAP related instructions these days

 While I do want to support some of these in kropr eventually, none of these options are currently implemented.
 I don't think alternatives have a major impact on the number of false positives/negatives, at least not anywhere near as bad as the other problems I discussed.
 All of these replacements are related to the CPU architecture, which means there aren't *that* many of them and the replacements *mostly* add instructions that are not typically used in ROP chains.